Refine and Represent: Region-to-Object Representation Learning: Results

 \subsection{ImageNet-1K Transfer}

 We use the BYOL data augmentation policy to generate two views during pretraining which lasts for 300 epochs.
-Additionally, we compute SLIC masks using a $224\times224$ resized version of the original image.

-\paragraph{Object Detection and Instance Segmentation} Table \ref{table:det_table} shows our performance on COCO object detection and instance segmentation.
-Our method outperforms state-of-the-art methods when using the 1$\times$ schedule ($+ 0.2$ AP\textsuperscript{bb}, $+ 0.3$ AP\textsuperscript{mk}) and is competitive with these methods when using the 2$\times$ schedule ($+ 0.1$ AP\textsuperscript{bb}, $+ 0.1$ AP\textsuperscript{mk}).
-We attribute our state-of-the-art performance on instance segmentation to the nature of our pretraining. \ours segments a scene by refining a large number of small regions based on image-level priors to a few larger regions that are semantically meaningful using learned representations while learning representations corresponding to each of the discovered segments.
-Thus, segmentation based tasks should benefit from this form of pretraining process as representations learned during pretraining rely upon the boundaries of the discovered masks instead of rectangular bounding boxes.
+\paragraph{Object Detection and Instance Segmentation} \Cref{table:det_table} shows our performance on COCO object detection and instance segmentation. \ours outperforms prior methods when using the 2$\times$ schedule ($+ 0.9$ AP\textsuperscript{bb}, $+ 0.4$ AP\textsuperscript{mk}) and is competitive with these methods when using the 1$\times$ schedule ($+ 0.2$ AP\textsuperscript{bb}, $+ 0.3$ AP\textsuperscript{mk}).
+When compared to concurrent work (SlotCon), \ours demonstrates an improvement of $+0.4$ AP\textsuperscript{bb} and $+0.5$ AP\textsuperscript{mk} when using the 1$\times$ schedule.
+We attribute our state-of-the-art performance on instance segmentation to the nature of our pretraining. \ours segments a scene by refining a large number of small image regions into a few larger regions that are semantically meaningful while learning representations corresponding to each of the discovered segments.
+Thus, segmentation-based tasks should benefit from this form of pretraining as representations learned during pretraining rely upon the boundaries of discovered masks instead of rectangular bounding boxes.

 \paragraph{Semantic Segmentation}